mikelove/alpine/vignettes/alpine.md

 The definition of bias models is extremely flexible in *alpine*.
 The `models` argument should be given as a list, where each element is model.
 The model itself should be provided as a list with elements `formula` and `offset`. `offset` can be set to `NULL`.

+TODO: allow setting formula to NULL?

-The allowable offsets are `fraglen` and/or `vlmm` which should be listed as a character vector.
+The allowable offsets are `fraglen` and/or `vlmm` which should be provided in a character vector.

-Any kind of R formula can be provided to formula, making use of the fragment features, `gc` (0 to 1), `relpos` (0 to 1), `GC40.80`, `GC40.90`, `GC20.80`, `GC20.90` (all indicator variables), all stored in the elements contained in
+Any kind of R formula can be provided to `formula`, making use of the fragment features:

+* `gc` (fragment GC content from 0 to 1)
+* `relpos` (fragment midpoint relative position from 0 to 1)
+* `GC40.80`, `GC40.90`, `GC20.80`, `GC20.90` (indicator variables
+  indicating the presence of, e.g. a 40 bp stretch of 80% or higher GC content within the fragment)

-`fragtypes`.
-Interactions between these terms and offsets, e.g. `gc:fraglen` can also be fit.
+These fragment features reference columns of information stored in `fragtypes`.
+Interactions between these terms and offsets are also possible, e.g. `gc:fraglen`.
 We recommend providing formula as character vectors, which are converted internally into formula, due to details in how R formula make copies of objects from the environment.

 ```r